EpicMicrocontrollerSolutions/Bytecoin-Wallet-Fix/README.md

 5. Type "sudo rm -r ~/.bytecoin" in the terminal with no quotes.
 6. Download the official wallet from the website https://bytecoin.org/downloads.
 7. Go to the official site for downloading the Bytecoin block chain https://blockchain.bytecoin.org and download the blocks.bin and blockindexes.bin files.
-8. Open the BytecoinWallet-1.1.9.3.dmg file and after install move to your application.
+8. Open the BytecoinWallet-1.1.9.3.dmg file and after install move to your Application folder.
-9. Now this is important, open the app and then immediately close it.
-The reason for this is the ~/.bytecoin folder wasn't re-created after installing the app, I had to launch the app for the hidden folder to create.
-But don't let the blockchain start syncing, seriously immediately close it I had to do this like 3 times.
+9. In the terminal, type "cd ~/.bytecoin" with no quotes, and you should get a "No such file or directory" error.
+If for some reason you don't get this error and you already have the ~/.bytecoin directory, maybe don't open the Bytecoin wallet and proceed to step 10, but it seems opening Bytecoin wallet app for the first time creates the ~/.bytecoin folder.
+If you did get the "No such file or directory: error this is important, open the app and then immediately close it.
+The reason for this is the ~/.bytecoin folder wasn't re-created for me after installing the app, I had to launch the app for the ~/.bytecoin folder to create.
+But don't let the blockchain start syncing, seriously immediately close it.
+I had to do this like 3 times, if it starts syncing for more than a few seconds you'll get the blockchain error.
 10. Press Cmd+Shift+G or select from menu Go -> Go to Folder and type ~/.bytecoin and press Enter
-11. Delete blocks.bin and blockindexes.bin, they should have very kb range file sizes, and leave this folder open for step 12.
+11. Delete blocks.bin and blockindexes.bin, they should have kb range file sizes, and leave this folder open for step 12.
 You just removed the unsynced blockchain files.
-12. Move the copies of blocks.bin and blockindexes.bin that you downloaded to the directory ~/.bytecoin folder that you left open in step 11.
-You just added the synced blockchain files.
+12. Move the copies of blocks.bin and blockindexes.bin that you downloaded to the directory ~/.bytecoin folder that you left open in step 11 You just added the synced blockchain files.
 13. Eject the disk image of the Bytecoin wallet.
 14. Launch the Bytecoin wallet from the applications folder.
 The blockchain will import in increments off 1000, at least for me, then there is some syncing once the app launches.

 Voila, problem solved.
-Start the app again and you'll see the blockchain importing.
-It still takes awhile to sync, but this was the only way to get my wallet working.
+It still takes awhile to sync (1 hour), but this was the only way to get my wallet working.

 Please pass this on since this seems to be a common problem that the developers aren't addressing in forums.